Malcolm Sayer: Personal life and death

 Sayer married Pat Morgan in 1947, who also worked at Bristol Aeroplane Company.
 They had three children: daughter Kate (born 1948), son John (born 1953) and daughter Mary (born 1956).

 He was a watercolourist and musician, playing piano, guitar and other instruments.

 He suffered a fatal heart attack in Leamington Spa, one month before his 54th birthday.

 Honours and awards

 A memorial plaque to him was unveiled at Loughborough University on 21 May 2005.

 On 24 May 2008 a plaque was unveiled at his birthplace on Cromer, and another at Great Yarmouth Grammar school.

 A blue plaque dedicated to him was unveiled on 28 April 2010 at Portland Place (his last address) in Leamington Spa.

 A housing development in Leamington Spa was named Sayer Court after Malcolm was officially opened on 30 January 2017.
 The name was suggested by pupils at St Patrick's Catholic Primary School and was chosen as the winning entrant in a naming competition that was held across Leamington schools.

+'Sayer Court', a new street in Leamington Spa built in 2019, was also named after Malcolm.